 The output of minute-periodical interrupt 2 is the function to output "L", for 7.81 ms, from the $\overline{\text{INT1}}$ pin, synchronizing with the first minute-carry processing after selecting the output mode.
-However, during reading in the real-time data register, the procedure delays at 0.5 seconds max. thus output "L" from the $\overline{\text{INT1}}$ pin also delays at 0.5 seconds max.
-During writing in the real-time data register, some delay is made in the output period due to write timing and the second-data of writing.
+However, during a reading operation in the real-time data register, the procedure delays at 0.5 seconds max. thus output "L" from the $\overline{\text{INT1}}$ pin also delays at 0.5 seconds max.
+During a writing operation in the real-time data register, some delay is made in the output period due to write timing and the second-data of writing.